 Historians can work in a variety of industries.
 In government, some historians do research to provide historical context for current policy issues.
 Others write about the history of a particular government activity or program, such as a military operation or the space program.
 At historical sites and within historical associations, historians preserve artifacts and explain the historical significance of a wide variety of subjects, such as historic buildings, religious groups, and battlegrounds.
 Historians who work for businesses may examine historical evidence for legal cases and regulatory matters.

-Among 2017-2018 Hofstra graduates who majored in history, 97% of survey respondents reported that within one year of graduation they were employed and/or attending or planning to attend graduate school.
-Of those employed, 88% reported that they landed a position within six months of graduation.
-Among Hofstra graduates who majored in history and who reported salary, the median annual self-reported salary was $40,000.
+Among 2020-2021 Hofstra graduates who majored in history, 95% of survey respondents reported that within one year of graduation they were employed and/or attending or planning to attend graduate school.
+Among Hofstra graduates who majored in history and who reported salary, the mean annual self-reported salary was $49,000.

-According to the United States Bureau of Labor Statistics, the median income for historians was reported as $61,140 per year.
-Employment of historians is projected to grow by 6% from 2018 to 2028, about as fast as the average for all occupations (see the Occupational Outlook Handbook).
+According to the United States Bureau of Labor Statistics, the median income for historians was reported as $63,100 per year.
+Employment of historians is projected to grow by 5% from 2020 to 2030 (see the Occupational Outlook Handbook).

 Many Hofstra alumni who were history majors go on to careers teaching K-12.
 Places of employment our recent alumni are working include: